 Andrew became involved in electro acoustic music very early, and began his formal exploration at the Stockholm Electronic Music Studio, going on to complete his HND in Music Technology at City College in Manchester.
-Subsequently, he completed a BEng in Electro Acoustics at Salford University, then moving to complete his masters at IRCAM in Paris, working as a sound designer and with IRCAM software.
+Subsequently, Andrew applied to study BEng in Electro Acoustics at Salford University, then moving to complete his masters at IRCAM in Paris, working as a sound designer and with IRCAM software.

 Shortly afterwards, Andrew began making his own music, and was offered a multi album record deal with american label Soleilmoon on the strength of his first demo.
 His first release "Internal Dissident" under the moniker of "Black Faction", a dark electronica odyssey into the underworld driven by a sinuous sonic narrative weaving through stygian inspired rhythms, was received with widespread critical acclaim, and several other releases followed.
 During this time Andrew toured Europe regularly, performing his music to live audiences and playing sellout sets to appreciative crowds.